IKEA Foundation grant recipient

 The Green Future Farming program – an initiative by RAIN, Meta Meta & Justdiggit, is the proud recipient of a grant from the IKEA Foundation.
 Thanks to our partnership with the IKEA Foundation, we are able to join forces and offer perspective to young farmers in East Africa.

-In rural East Africa a growing number of people depend on declining natural resources, notably soil fertility and water availability.
-Reduced agricultural yields, aggravated by climate change and a scarcity of investments, leaves the younger generation with fewer livelihood options and are a precursor for migration and even political instability.
+In rural East Africa, a growing number of people depend on declining natural resources, notably soil fertility and water availability.
+Reduced agricultural yields, aggravated by climate change and a scarcity of investments, leave the younger generation with fewer livelihood options and are a precursor for migration and even political instability.

 Can we turn this around?
 Can we create livelihood opportunities for youth and make rural economies abundant and vibrant by strong local value chains?
 Would it be possible to do this without putting undue pressure on the available resources?